 Enhancing your child’s skills

 There are lots of skills your child can enhance outside of school that are free, easy, and fun.
-Read some of our top tips for daily routine and independence skills.
+Read some of our top tips for enhancing daily skills.

-Organisation and time management skills take time to develop in children, try to have a set routine for school each morning which will make it quick and easy for your child to get ready.
+Organisation and time management skills take time to develop in children.
+Try to have a set routine for school each morning to make it quick and easy for your child to get ready.

-Using a visual timetable can help your child know what is happening in the week.
+Using a visual timetable can help children to get organised.
 Get them to take part in planning the week ahead and make it personal by adding photos of their school bag, PE gear, and other school items.

-Packing your child’s school bag together every evening before school is an ideal way to build their organisational skills, you can offer prompts where needed.
+Packing your child’s school bag together every evening before school is an ideal way to build their organisational skills.
+Offer prompts where needed.

-Give simple choices for packed lunches to help your child make good food decisions.
+Give simple choices for packed lunches to help your child make good dietary decisions.